apache/libcloud/docs/development.rst

 Make sure that all the code you have added or modified has appropriate test coverage.
 Also make sure all the tests including the existing ones still pass.

+Use ``libcloud.test.unittest`` as the unit testing package to ensure that your tests work with older versions of Python.

 For more information on how to write and run tests, please see :doc:`Testing page </testing>`.